Identity theft is common these days even if you’re buying securely.

 A visit to a new doctor requires giving out enough diverse information that a cunning identity thief would be able to pinpoint where you went to high school.
 Signing up with a new phone app usually requires giving out a cell phone number or physical address.
 The act of giving out personally identifiable information has become a ubiquitous part of life.
 Take the number of times you think you fill out a form each month and triple it.
 That’s more likely the real number.
 Even ordering a pizza opens you up to some of the worst scams.

-Whether your identity is a risk, and the kind of risk, depends on several factors.
+Whether your identity is a risk, and the kind of identity theft risk, depends on several factors.
 If you have a lot of equity built up in your home, you have several reasons to obscure your name and address.

 Identity thieves will seek out info needed to take out mortgage loans, or even sell your property while pretending to be you, making off with your wealth and possibly leaving you without a place to live.
 There are two vital pieces of information needed to pull off this scam: your name and address.